franneck94/Vscode-Python-Config/README.md

 # VSCode Python Config

-Creates all needed config files for simple Python projects.
+Creates all needed config files for Python projects.

 Following files will be created in the local .vscode folder:

 - settings.json: Best default settings for Python related extensions
 - launch.json: Debug config to debug the current python file
+- tasks.json: Task to run the current python file

 Following files will be created in the root directory: